albertwidi/go-project-example/README.md

 The project have no environment state.
 Different flags and configuration value is used in different environment.

 Environment state like `dev`, `staging`, and `production` is usually used to check in what environment the program/application is running.
 From experience, this considered harmful for the program itself as people tend to abuse the state for many things.
 By using the state, people in the project are cutting edges and create conditional expression for many use-cases.
-In the end, it leads to bugs and edge-cases to the whole product and is harder to maintain.
+This leads to bugs and edge-cases to the whole product and is harder to maintain.

 For example, in code: